Court Based Mediation

 Cape Mediation is a Supreme Judicial Court approved program sanctioned by the Massachusetts District Courts.
 Since 1989, we have provided quality court-based mediation to the communities of Barnstable and Nantucket Counties and supported our courts in their work to solve challenging conflicts and resolve disputes.
-We service more than 750 cases a year, with an overall agreement rate of 80%.
+We generally service 750 cases a year, with an overall agreement rate of 80%.

-Cape Mediation Consumer Issues Court Mediation Services
+Court Based Mediation Services

 Cape Mediation provides no-fee consumer issues mediation services in a Summary Process Mediation Program in Barnstable, Falmouth, and Orleans.
 We offer a Small Claims Mediation Program in Barnstable, Falmouth, Nantucket, and Orleans.